 The paws are white due to the white gloving gene which is unique to the breed and is different to the white spotting gene which is responsible for the white feet on the mitted Ragdoll.

-The Birman is a sweet-natured breed of cat.
-Intelligent, affectionate, gentle, and tolerant.
+A sweet natured cat, the Birman is intelligent, affectionate, gentle, and tolerant.
 They remain playful into old age.

 Birmans enjoy company and if you are out for long stretches of time it is recommended you get him a companion, be it feline or canine.
 They can have a tendency to form a close bond with one particular family member.

-Birmans are a quite breed of cat, laid back, and not in your face like some breeds of cat.
-They are well suited to single people, families, and retirees.
-They get on well with other pets.
+Birmans are a quiet breed of cat, laid back, and not in your face like some breeds of cat.
+They are well suited to single people, families, and retirees and they get on well with other pets.